-- -- The number of funding applications received. - -- The name of each city, village, or county road commission applying for funding, and whether each application was approved or denied. - -- The amount of local match for each award under the bill.
+- -- The number of funding applications received. - -- The name of each city, village, or county road commission that submitted a funding application, and whether each application was approved or denied. - -- The amount of local match for each funding application approved under the bill.

-Senate Bill 427
+Senate Bill 427 (S-1)